 "Carols from the Old and New Worlds, Vol. 2", sung by the Pro Arte Singers and the Indiana Children's Chamber Choir, directed by Paul Hillier.
 This 1998 sequel to the above album contains unaccompanied early English carols, Shaker tunes, several American shape-note carols, and 20th-century compositions.
 Harmonia Mundi HMU907233.
 However, this record no longer appears in the HM online catalog, suggesting that all remaining unsold copies (if any) are with retailers.

 "Home to Thanksgiving: Songs of Thanks and Praise" performed by the Theatre of Voices and His Majestie's Clerkes (now Bella Voce) conducted by Paul Hillier.
 This late-1999 release includes at least nine works from the American shape note tradition, along with 20th century music and medieval chant.
 Harmonia Mundi 290724.
-Available in CD format in record stores.

 "Our American Journey," performed by Chanticleer, directed by Joseph Jennings.
 Chanticleer is a professional men's a cappella ensemble of twelve voices and based in San Francisco.
 This recording (Teldec Classics #0927-48556-2) includes three Sacred Harp tunes: "Jefferson," "David's Lamentation," and "Soar Away."
 This recording has been highly acclaimed in classical music circles.
 However, some have commented that in the Sacred Harp numbers the singers' affected Southern accent seems more pronounced than what one hears at genuine Southern singings.
 The liner notes contains lyrics translated into French and German.
+It seems to be sold out, but CDs and tracks are available on Amazon.com.

 "An American Journey: Bound for the Promised Land," performed by the Waverly Consort directed by Michael Jaffee.
 This 51-minute CD (Angel 2435-55522-2) contains 26 selections of a variety of music from early America, ca 1750-1855, performed by a top early-music group willing to "crossover" into folk idioms.
 Included are New England pieces of a sacred and secular nature (by Billings, Law, and Belcher), Southern folk hymns performed with instrumental accompaniment (guitar, banjo, hammered dulcimer), and instrumental country dance music from Henry Playford's "English Dancing Master."
 The voices are beautiful, and the performances are spirited and potentially enjoyable to a wide audience, although shape-note singers will find some of the Southern folk hymns overly "folked up."
-Available in record stores.

 Recordings by the Christmas Revels directed by John Langstaff.
 The Revels ensembles in eleven U.S. cities are professional groups of singers, instrumentalists, and dancers who give annual theatrical performances featuring an extensive variety of traditional holiday and winter-solstice music, dance, and drama.
 Each performance has a theme varying from year to year.
 When the theme encompasses American Christmas music, a few Anglo-American shape-note carols and fuging tunes are often included.
 Recordings have been made featuring highlights from performances.
 Order from Revels Store, 80 Mount Auburn Street, Dept. R, Watertown, Massachusetts 02472-3930, phone 617-972-8300 Extension 21 (e-mail email@example.com).
 The prices are $14.95 per CD and $7.95 per cassette tape, plus shipping and handling as indicated on the order form.